akshay-17/akshay-17/README.md

 - 👋 Hi, I’m @akshay-17
 - 👀 I’m interested in freelancing and software development
 - 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m working in josh software
-- 📫 How to reach me akshaykhandelwal17071998@gmail.com
+- 📫 How to reach me akshaykhandelwal06@gmail.com

 <!---
 akshay-17/akshay-17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.